Parler à mon père

-"Parler à mon père" (meaning "talk to my father") is a song recorded by Canadian singer Celine Dion, released as the lead single from her 2012 French-language album, Sans attendre.
-It was written by Jacques Veneruso and produced by Veneruso and Patrick Hampartzoumian.
-"Parler à mon père" is a pop song about Dion's father who died in 2003.
-The track received generally positive reviews from music critics, who noted that it is one of the standout songs on Sans attendre.
-The Thierry Vergnes-directed music video features Dion in the middle of a desert.
-It became her second most viewed French video on YouTube, after "Pour que tu m'aimes encore".
-"Parler à mon père" was commercially successful, reaching number one in Quebec and number eight in France.
-It became one of Dion's longest-charting singles in France, spending 63 weeks on the chart.
+"Parler à mon père" (lit.
+'Talk to my father') is a song recorded by Canadian singer Celine Dion and released as the lead single from her 2012 French‑language album Sans attendre.
+Written by Jacques Veneruso and produced by Veneruso and Patrick Hampartzoumian, the track is a pop song reflecting on Dion's father, who died in 2003.
+Critics responded positively, noting that it stands out on Sans attendre.
+The music video, directed by Thierry Vergnes, shows Dion in a desert landscape.
+It became her second most viewed French‑language video on YouTube, after "Pour que tu m'aimes encore".
+Commercially, "Parler à mon père" was successful, reaching number one in Quebec and number eight in France, and becoming one of Dion's longest‑charting singles in France with a 63‑week run.

 Background and release

-On 7 June 2012, Dion's official website announced that during April and May, the singer began recording songs for her next French and English albums.
-On 29 June 2012, celinedion.com previewed a thirty-second fragment of the first single from the French-language album, "Parler à mon père".
-The cover art for the single was created by the illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
-The full version of "Parler à mon père" premiered on 1 July 2012 and the single was released to digital outlets in selected countries on the next day.
-In slected countries, the instrumental version was released as well.
+On 7 June 2012, Dion's official website announced that she had begun recording songs for her next French and English albums during April and May.
+On 29 June 2012, celinedion.com posted a 30‑second preview of the first single from the French‑language album, "Parler à mon père".
+The single's cover art was created by illustrator Aurore Hutton, niece of former French President Valéry Giscard d'Estaing.
+The full version of "Parler à mon père" premiered on 1 July 2012, and the single was released digitally in selected countries the following day.
+In some countries, an instrumental version was also issued.